dd900/Mix-Image-GUI/README.md

 Logo is pinned Bottom Right<br><br>

 Use Escape Key to close the Preview Window and change variables.<br>
+You can change any variable including images in between pressing the Preview Button.<br>
 You can only save if the Preview Window is open.<br><br>

 Screenshot and Box are required!<br><br>